AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 String deadlineId = deadlineManager.schedule(Duration.ofMillis(500), "myDeadline", new MyDeadlinePayload(...));
 ```

-Lastly, you could also provide the Deadline Identifier to the `DeadlineManager` instead of letting it generate automatically.
+Lastly, you could also provide the Deadline Identifier to the `DeadlineManager` instead of letting the `DeadlineManager` generate Identifier automatically.

 ## Handling a Deadline